TronRin/Sevens-Arena-D3ModKit/.github/README.md

   - Added .guide Support from Quake 4.
   - Refactored MFC Tools.
   - Backported fixes from d3xp and merge missed changes in d3xp/ from base/
+  - Backported Water bullet impact from RoE ( see Examples/ folder for the water particle)
+  - Made the player be in thirdperson when they die in multiplayer.
+  - Rename g_showPlayerShadow to g_showExtraShadows and make it default.
+  - Added decl_warn_duplicates so warnings about duplicated entries are hide.
+  - Removed TakeNotes system.
+  - Added doxygen support.
+  - Improved GUIEditor base on the idtech4sdk project.
+  - Restored "mphud" keyvalue in player.def
+  - Remove unused game over gui file.
+  - Added blender model I/O scripts.

 See [Changelog](./CHANGELOG.md) for the original dhewn3 changelog.